mukul273/Advanced_Java/README.md

 OrElseGet - get the value or gets the supplier value
 OrElseThrow - throw the exception produced by supplier function or else return the value

+## Hierarchy of interfaces
+overloaded/overridden methods are always executed in following order
+First from the class implementing then from the sub interfaces(child interfaces) and then from parent interfaces